RequirementEngineering/ch-re-Rafael159960/SRS.md

 The software is exclusive for maquiladoras and companies that require the use of labels in their handling of chemical products with safety rules, seeks to obtain a database that beyond the generation of labels may have information of easy access to the handling of chemicals and other products with special management requirement.
 ## Definitions, acronyms and abbreviations
+Maquiladora: factory, assembly plant.
+Chemical product: Products that are formed based on chemical reactions.
+High risk: chemicals that contain a great risk to human or environmental health.
 ## References
 ## Overview
 The rest of this document includes two other chapters as well as an appendix annex.